 Con: costume will be used and may be stained.
 (To me this isn’t a con if you just wash it!)
 Your kid is only wearing it once anyway!

 4. Join a local online mommy group and offer to swap costumes

 If you live far from your friends or if your group of friends all has kids that are the same size, expand your network and connect with other local moms There are plenty of mom groups on Facebook that you can find and offer to swap costumes with others.

 Pro: You may have access to a lot more costume options at $0 cost depending on the size of the mom group.

 If you don’t feel like trading costumes with friends or don’t have a lot of options in an online group, you can always visit a local thrift store or consignment shop.
-You can usually find low cost costumes that have been gently worn.
-If not, you can buy cheap materials to DIY.
+You can usually find low-cost costumes that have been gently worn.
+If not, you can buy cheap materials for DIY.